scaljeri/di-xxl/README.md

         reject: ['component']
      }

-If you specify `accept` all injected entities need to have a role present in the list!
+If you specify `accept` all injected entities need to have a role present in the list.
+But if you define `reject` everything can be injected except for the roles defined in the reject list.

 ### @Decorators
-As of this writing you have to use a couple of babel plugins to get `@decorators` up and running, but if you have them enabled you can use **DI-XXL** as follows
+As of this writing you have to use a couple of babel plugins to get `@decorators` up and running, or if you're using typescript make sure to set the `experimentalDecorators` option to true in `tsconfig.json`.
+With Decorators you can define all dependency related configuration inside the class itself

     import {Injectable, Inject} from 'di-xxl';